andywxf/Predict_CAHD_by_ECG_on_UK_Biobank/README.md

    Deep learning method based on merged beat

-5. CAHD_manual_feature.csv

-   The ECG ID used in the project comes from the UK biobank and the extracted clinical features.
  For copyright reasons, please download the raw ECG file from the UK biobank.